azureblue/cec/README.md

 ### Spherical CEC
 **`type = "spherical"`**

-The original distribution will be estimated by spherical (radial) densities, which will result with splitting the data into circle-like clusters of arbitrary sizes (balls in higher dimensions).
+The original distribution will be estimated by spherical (radial) densities, which will result in splitting the data into circle-like clusters of arbitrary sizes (balls in higher dimensions).

 ```R
 data("Tset")